Nikkei225Futures/deribitOPviewerOnCLI/README.md

 notice: getBoard function is very slow, because of the api limitation.

-sometimes it takes 10second or more.
+sometimes it takes 40 seconds or more.

 -------------------------license of JSON-------------------------------